Zoological Parks and Gardens Board

 Dr Kenneth Hinchcliff BVSc (Hons), MS, PhD, DACVIM

-Kenneth was appointed to the board in May 2008.
-He is a graduate of the Melbourne Veterinary School and Dean of the Faculty of Veterinary Science at the University of Melbourne.
-He has completed an advanced training program in large animal internal medicine at the University of Wisconsin-Madison, and a PhD at the Ohio State University.
-Kenneth was a faculty member in the College of Veterinary Medicine at Ohio State University, rising to professor before joining the University of Melbourne in 2007.
+Ken was appointed to the board in May 2008.
+He is a graduate of the Melbourne Veterinary School and was Dean of the Faculty of Veterinary Science, and then the Faculty of Veterinary and Agricultural Sciences, at the University of Melbourne between 2007-2015.
+He is currently the CEO (Warden) of Trinity College, Melbourne which is an educational institution of 2200 students affiliated with the University of Melbourne.
+Ken has completed advanced training program in large animal internal medicine and is the author of several international veterinary textbooks and approximately 200 scientific publications.
+He is deputy Chair of the Listing Committee of the Federation Equestre International, a member of the Board of Regents of the American College of Veterinary Internal Medicine and Co-Editor of the Journal of Veterinary Internal Medicine.
+Ken was a professor in the College of Veterinary Medicine at Ohio State University before joining the University of Melbourne in 2007.

 Mr Sahil Merchant LLB (Hons), B Comm, MBA, GAICD